supercharge/docs/decorations.md

 ### Example 2: Object Decoration
 This example illustrates how to decorate the `server` instance with the `app` property.
 The `app` property is an object including details about your application.
-Here’s what a decoration my look like:
+Here’s what a decoration may look like:

 ```js
 const { version } = require('../package.json')